cmotc/distro-build-config/README.md

 nice but avoid all the dumb stuff about Gnome3 that bothered you and have the customizability of tiling.
 Also I can't imagine a civilized society that survives long if javascript is integrated into it's desktop environment.

+Svirfneblin isn't a Gnome3 clone anymore.
+It's an AwesomeWM configuration which makes one or two things available that are inspired by Gnome3 and approximates a desktop environment to achieve the goals of this custom distro.